top of page

 FAIR USE STATEMENT

 Federal law allows citizens to reproduce, distribute, or exhibit articles, images and videos without authoriation of the copyright holder.
 This infringement of copyright is called "Fair Use" and is allowed for the purposes of criticism, news, reporting, teaching and educational purposes.
-The material on this website is used in compliance with this law:
+The material on this website is

 Copyright Act of 1976, 17 U.S.C.
 107